bryant1410/hadoop-tutorials/Sandbox/T14_Analyzing_Machine_and_Sensor_Data.md

    ![](./images/tutorial-14/43_1_opening_note.png?raw=true)

--	You will be greeted by a view similar to the following.
 -	Zeppelin integrates with Hadoop by using things called *interpreters*.
 -	In this tutorial we'll be working with the Hive interpreter to run Hive queries in Zeppelin, then visualize the results from our Hive queries directly in Zeppelin.
--	To specify the Hive interpeter for this note, we need to put `%hive` at the top of the note.
+-	To specify the Hive interpreter for this note, we need to put `%hive` at the top of the note.
 Everything afterwards will be interpreted as a Hive query.

    ![](./images/tutorial-14/44_blank_zeppelin_notebook.png?raw=true)